jarvis-assistant-ai/jarvis-assistant-ai.github.io/technology.md

 ---
 layout: default
-title: Our Technology - Jarvis AI
+title: Our Technology - Alpha AI
-description: Learn about the cutting-edge technology powering Jarvis AI's solutions.
+description: Learn about the cutting-edge technology powering Alpha AI's solutions.
 ---

 # Our Technology

-At Jarvis AI, we're at the forefront of artificial intelligence innovation.
+At Alpha AI, we're at the forefront of artificial intelligence innovation.
 Our technology stack combines the latest advancements in AI, machine learning, and data science to deliver powerful solutions.

 ## Core Technologies